 Penelope was cursed as a baby because of something a family member did on her dad’s side of the family.
-The curse was any girl that was born on her dad’s side would look like a pig.
+The curse was that any girl born on her dad’s side would look like a pig.
 Penelope was the first girl in the family that was cursed.
 Her mother kept her locked away from the world.
 However, when Penelope turned 18, she decided not to hide anymore.
 She learned to love herself the way she was and broke the curse.
-Her nose and ears became as any other woman.
+Her nose and ears became like any other woman’s.

 Luke 10:19 says I have given you authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you.

 God gave us charge over the earth.
-It is time for us to do like Penelope in the movie to take our stand, not live in fear, speak what the word of God says, and take action.
-We know the power is in our mouth.
+Like Penelope in the movie, it is time for us to take our stand, not live in fear, speak what the word of God says, and take action.
+We know the power is in our mouths.
 Just like God spoke things into existence, we must do the same.
-We are made in God’s image, and we should rule this earth like it.
+We are made in God’s image and should rule this earth like it.

-My Aunt Mary sent a teaching over to me which is in alignment with the blog phrase, “Calling things that be not as though they were.”
-We are the seed of Abraham, who is the father of many nations.
+My Aunt Mary sent teaching to me, which aligns with the blog phrase, “Calling things that be not as though they were.”
+We are the seed of Abraham, the father of many nations.
 Romans 4:17 KJV: as it is written: “I have made thee a father of many nations”), in the presence of Him whom he believed, even God, who quickeneth the dead and calleth those things which are not, as though they were.

-The true test of our faith is when we speak the word of God in the face of challenges .
-Don’t let the word of God depart out of your mouth, keep the word before your eyes, and then it will get in your heart to bring life to your situation (Proverbs 4:21, Joshua 1:8).
+The actual test of our faith is when we speak the word of God in the face of challenges.
+Don’t let the word of God depart out of your mouth; keep the term before your eyes, and then it will get in your heart to bring life to your situation (Proverbs 4:21, Joshua 1:8).
 Put sticky notes with bible verses around you, as well as a bulletin board, and frames with the scriptures on them to keep the word of God before your eyes.